kassko/data-mapper-bundle/README.md

 [![Total Downloads](https://poser.pugx.org/kassko/data-mapper-bundle/downloads.png)](https://packagist.org/packages/kassko/data-mapper-bundle)
 [![Latest Unstable Version](https://poser.pugx.org/kassko/data-mapper-bundle/v/unstable.png)](https://packagist.org/packages/kassko/data-mapper-bundle)

 This bundle integrates the component data-mapper into Symfony projects.
-This component is a mapper which gives a lot of flexibility to representate some raw data like objects.
+This component is a mapper which gives a lot of features to representate some raw data like objects.

 To know more about this component and how to use it, please read the [data-mapper documentation reference](https://github.com/kassko/data-mapper/blob/master/README.md).